qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Not fully compatible with the child/custom Theme

 == Installation ==
+1. Deactivate & Delete the Older version of the Plugin
-1. Download the plugin file to your computer and unzip it
+2. Download the new plugin file to your computer and unzip it
-2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory
+3. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory
-3. Activate the plugin from the Plugins menu within the WordPress admin
+4. Activate the plugin from the Plugins menu within the WordPress admin
-4. Enter your Universal Analytics ID for the plugin to enable the tracking code
+5. Enter your Universal Analytics ID for the plugin to enable the tracking code

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;
 2. Next, you need to activate your plugin from the Settings page by clicking the checkbox – “Add Enhanced Ecommerce Tracking Code".
-You can access the same from: WooCommerce > Settings > Integration > Enhanced Ecommerce Google Analytics.
+You can access the same from: Tatvic EE Plugin > Enhanced Ecommerce for Woocommerce.
 3. To Track Guest Users, Check the box – Add Code to Track the Login Steps of Guest Users.
 If you have a Guest Check out & if it’s Unchecked, then it might cause an uneven funnel reporting in Google Analytics.

 == Frequently Asked Questions ==